 This attack does not allow the attacker to see the response, but it still has the potential to be damaging.
 An extension that will prevent these attacks is currently a proposed standard.

 The Browser Exploit Against SSL/TLS (BEAST) attack was first discovered by researchers in 2011.
 It takes advantage of the cipher block chaining vulnerability in TLS, which can be used to decrypt messages.
-This attack only affects TLS 1.0, which is an old and weaker version of the protocol.
-Although it will not be deprecated until 2020, users should be using versions 1.2 and 1.3 instead.
+This attack only affects TLS 1.0, which is an old and weaker version of the protocol that was deprecated in 2020.

 CRIME & BREACH